Happy Earth Day!

 Earth Day is now celebrated around the world on April 22nd.
 Since its inception in the US in 1970, it is now observed by more than a billion people globally every year.
 Earth Day is a day to take action and make changes.
 We can create global, national, and local policy changes to protect our beautiful planet Earth.
 UNESCO has created a list of Sustainable Development Goals.
 As educators, we can create a greater awareness in our classrooms by including activities from this list.

-What can we do with our young learners?
-Let’s look at some music and movement resources that help our young learners recognize ways they can take action.
+If you can’t get outside with your students, we can use music and movement resources that help our young learners recognize ways they can take action.
+Here are some of my favorites.

-1. My students loved this song!
+1. My students loved this song called Save the Planet.
 It teaches them some simple things they can do to protect our planet.
 Ms. Linky models some movements for the chorus.
 Write the letters EARTH on the whiteboard.
 My students really enjoyed spelling the word “E-A-R-T-H” by making shapes with their whole body.
 They had a lot of fun dancing in their own way on the “na-na-na” part.
 Have fun!

 2. Protect Our Planet is a simple song with a short chorus.
 It gives children ideas of the actions they can do.